 The B identifies the desire memory location to be part of general memory.
-The number after the colon identifies the addressed word in memory and the final number identifies the bit within the word.
+The number after the colon identifies the word in memory that is addressed and the final number identifies the bit within the word.

 Example: B:0/3